An officially recognized retailer offering a wide array of Fluval products and expertise.

-When talking about the ever-popular quest of seeing and appreciating colourful fish the question about how to maintain or increase that aspect often comes up.
-There are some important points to consider when evaluating how colourful a fish is, the first of which is if you are asking that question then you may feel that there is room for improvement.
+When talking about the ever-popular quest of seeing and appreciating colorful fish the question about how to maintain or increase that aspect often comes up.
+There are some important points to consider when evaluating how colorful a fish is, the first of which is if you are asking that question then you may feel that there is room for improvement.

 Before we explore the topic of food it is important to acknowledge that there are several key factors that can significantly impact the degree of coloration a fish will display, such as lighting, water quality tank mates and several others.